ketankokane94/LeetCode-cheat-sheet/notes.md

 ```
 * if the solution takes n^2, try to sort the array (not possible in case of subsequence and subarray problems)
 * 256 length array to calculate the frequency
-* if need is to deal
+* if need is to deal with individual digit in an number use this.
 ```Java
 int n = 123456789
 narray = (n + "").toCharArray() \\ ['1','2','3','4','5','6','7','8','9]